 Civil Rights and Social Justice * CollectionS

 Queens College students and faculty have a rich history of participation in the Civil Rights Movement of the 1960s, as well as other struggles for social justice.
 Starting in 2009, the department began collecting materials from alumni, faculty, and community members involved in these movements.
-The collections document projects like Mississippi Freedom Summer in 1964 and the Summer Community Organization and Political Education (SCOPE) project in 1965, as well as local and campus chapters of the Congress of Racial Equality (CORE) an Students for a Democratic Society (SDS).
+The collections document projects like the Virginia Student Help Project in 1963, Mississippi Freedom Summer in 1964, and the Summer Community Organization and Political Education project in 1965, as well as local, New York-based campaigns of the NAACP, Congress of Racial Equality, and Students for a Democratic Society.
 The department continues to expand in this area, documenting a broader array of voices, organizations, and time periods.

 Music * COLLECTIONS